dynamox-s-a/developer-challenges/front-end-challenge.md

 Dynamox front-end development team presents you with the following challenge:

-**Using React and TypeScript, develop a robust and intuitive dashboard application to assess the data acquired by our sensor.**
+**Using React and TypeScript, develop a robust and intuitive dashboard application that allows assessing the data acquired by our sensors.**

 ---

 Keep in mind the challenge aims to reproduce an environament where you could demonstrate your skills.

 In order to help guiding your development process we will provide some requirements.
-It is not mandatory to implement all the listed requirements to submit your implementation.
+It is not mandatory to fulfill all requirements to submit your implementation.
 The more requirements you implement, the more resources we will have to assess your skills and knowledge.

 Use your best judgement to prioritize tasks to meet the time you have available.
 Feel free to make any assumptions you consider necessary to complete the task.